-How do the test and task cycles (Figure 1) relate to what is known about vocabulary learning processes?
+How do the test and task cycles (figure 9.1) relate to what is known about vocabulary learning processes?
 The pre-test establishes in the participants' minds a need to learn the vocabulary items.
-If they do not know the item, they should realise that they will need to learn the item in the pre-task, and so an information gap and a motivation is created.
+If they do not know the item, they should realize that they will need to learn the item in the pre-task, and so an information gap and a motivation is created.
 In the pre-task, participants are required to match the word to the object by collecting the object, using the help facility where necessary.
 This provides the opportunity for them to learn words that they do not know.
-Attention is on the spoken form, with the goal of getting learners to be able to recognise a word when they hear it, and to be able to pronounce a word correctly (Nation 2001: 98).
+Attention is on the spoken form, with the goal of getting learners to be able to recognize a word when they hear it, and to be able to pronounce a word correctly (Nation 2001: 98).
 However, seeking help from the system will also supply them with the written form of the item.
 During the main task (cooking session), they are required to locate and manipulate the objects, matching word to object for a second time, thus reinforcing the learning of items.
-They also have the opportunity to use the words when communicating with each other on-task if they wish, whilst manipulating the objects.
-The post-task gives them a further opportunity (but not obligation) to employ vocabulary learnt whilst tasting and evaluating the dish.
-During the immediate post-test, participants are able to evaluate which vocabulary items they have learnt, following the identical assessment procedures to the pre-test, whilst the delayed post-test, when present, allows them to evaluate which items they have retained in the long term.
+They also have the opportunity to use the words when communicating with each other on-task if they wish, while manipulating the objects.
+The post-task gives them a further opportunity (but not obligation) to employ vocabulary learnt while tasting and evaluating the dish.
+During the immediate post-test, participants are able to evaluate which vocabulary items they have learnt, following the identical assessment procedures to the pre-test, while the delayed post-test, when present, allows them to evaluate which items they have retained in the long term.

-Nation (2001: 63) suggests that three processes lead to remembering a word, namely noticing, retrieval and creative use.
-The task and test cycles as a whole require learners to '...notice the word, and be aware of it as a useful language item...'
-(Nation 2001: 63).
+Nation suggests that three processes lead to remembering a word, namely noticing, retrieval and creative use.
+The task and test cycles as a whole require learners to 'notice the word, and be aware of it as a useful language item' (Nation 2001: 63).
 The post-test and delayed post-test require learners to retrieve the word multiple times.
 The learners have the opportunity (but not the obligation) to use the item creatively whilst performing the main cooking task, if they wish.

-Laufer and Hulstijn (2001) introduced the construct of task-induced involvement, which has the dimensions of Need, Search and Evaluation.
-They suggest (2001: 14) that Need is strong when imposed on the learner by him- or herself.
+Laufer and Hulstijn (2001) introduced the construct of task-induced involvement, which has the dimensions of need, search and evaluation.
+They suggest (2001: 14) that need is strong when imposed on the learner by him- or herself.
 The system does not tell learners that they need to learn vocabulary items.
 Rather, the pre-test should make them aware of any items they will need to employ, but which they do not know the names of, thus prompting the awareness of a need.
-Laufer and Hulstijn (ibid.) further suggest that Search involves trying to find unknown forms or meanings by consultation, e.g. a dictionary or teacher.
-In our case, the learners may ask the system for help, or each other, as in Extract 1 below.
-Evaluation is a cognitive factor looking at how learners employ a word to establish its relationship with other words.
-When using the kitchen, learners may employ the words in such a way when speaking to each other during or after the main task, but they are not obliged to do so.
-Recording of learner use shows that some learners do so, but others do not.
-So we can conclude that, in terms of task-induced involvement, the kitchen task is strong in terms of Need and

-Search but Evaluation is variable, since it is dependent on the learners' inclinations rather than on the task or system.
-The extract below, taken from the English sub-corpus, illustrates how these concepts relate to users' practices.
+Laufer and Hulstijn further suggest that search involves trying to understand unknown forms or meanings by consulting, for example, a dictionary or teacher.
+In our case, the learners may ask the system or each other for help, as in extract 1.
+Evaluation is a cognitive factor which looks at how learners employ a word to establish its relationship with other words.
+When using the kitchen, learners may do this when speaking to each other during or after the main task, but they are not obliged to do so.
+Recording of learner use shows that some learners do conduct evaluation, but others do not.
+So we can conclude that in terms of task-induced involvement, the kitchen task is strong in terms of need and search but evaluation is variable, since it is dependent on the learners' inclinations rather than on the task or system.
+Extract 1, taken from the English sub-corpus, illustrates how these concepts relate to users' practices.